dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 or the initial value at that memory location when the block execution started, if none.

 **Correctness:**
-Block-STM uses an optimistic approach, executing tranascations greedily and optimistically in parallel and then validating their read-set, potentially causing abort/re-execute.
+Block-STM uses an optimistic approach, executing transactions greedily and optimistically in parallel and then validating.
+Validation re-reads the read-set of the TXk and compares against the original read-set that TXk obtained in its latest execution, potentially causing abort/re-execute.
 Correct optimism revolves around maintaining two principles:

 * **VALIDAFTER(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
 * **READLAST(k)**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
-Higher transactions TXl, where l > k, do not intefer with TXk.
+Higher transactions TXl, where l > k, do not interfere with TXk.

 Jointly, these two principles
 suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as pending execution and validation tasks are eventually dispatched.
 Safety follows because a TXk gets validated after all TXj, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
 After transactions TX1-TXj have successfully validated, a (re-)execution of transaction j+1 will pass validation successfully and not require re-execution.